 Located in the district of Barajas, a little outside Madrid’s city center near the airport, Parque del Capricho is a beautifully designed park with three separate sections.
 Tthere’s a French park modeled after Versailles, an English garden, and an Italian giardino.

-All three areas of the park are immaculately maintained, and the space makes a beautiful afternoon trip for anyone who wants to enjoy a little bit of nature.
+All three areas of the park are immaculately maintained, and the space makes a beautiful afternoon trip for anyone who wants to enjoy a little bit of nature in Madrid.

 This Madrid park is the most modern of them all.
 Packed with plenty of recreational activities, Parque Juan Carlos I is a family-friendly place where you can rent bikes, go rollerblading, or have a picnic.
 Second in size only to Casa de Campo among parks in Madrid, it’s so massive that it even has its own free little train to get you from place to place!

 If you’re curious to explore a bit of Madrid’s cultural side while still enjoying the greenery, this is the park for you.
-There’s a fascinating three-pronged garden that represents the three historic cultures of Spain, with Jewish, Christian, and Arab gardens.
+Don’t miss the fascinating three-pronged garden that represents the three historic cultures of Spain, with Jewish, Christian, and Arab gardens.

 There’s no better way to cap off a long day of sightseeing than to head to the Jardines de Las Vistillas to watch a beautiful sunset.

-This lovely park is on the western side of Madrid, and is known for having amazing views of the Mazanares River, Casa de Campo and the Almudena Cathedral.
+This lovely park is on the western side of Madrid, and provides amazing views of the Mazanares River, Casa de Campo, and the Almudena Cathedral.
 As various colors fill the sky, and the sun slowly makes its way down the horizon, sip on a cold drink on one of the many terraces on the park grounds.
 (Yes, coming here is the perfect romantic plan in Madrid to boot!)

 Located a bit further out from the center, Parque Quinta de los Molinos isn’t quite as well known as many of the other parks on this list.
 This makes it one of the city’s best-kept secrets!

-The park is populated with over a thousand almond trees, which all start to bloom in February and March.
+The park is home to over a thousand almond trees, which all start to bloom in February and March.
 Stroll through the rows of magnificent almond blossoms, and then act like a total tourist and take a few snaps with the beautiful buds.
 Don’t delay—once the blossoms fall off the tree you’ll have to wait until next year to see them again!